Frequently Asked Questions

 See a list of supported warehouses here.

-Our pipelines are configured to handle new fields or tables added to your source gracefully, so you don’t need to make changes on your end.
-We constantly monitor and stay ahead of changes or deprecations so you don’t need to think about it.
+Our pipelines are configured to handle new fields or tables added to your source gracefully, so you don’t need to make manual adjustments in the UI.
+We constantly monitor and stay ahead of API changes or deprecations so you don’t need to think about it.

 No, the Fivetran team will update the connector.
-Fivetran is fully managed.
+Fivetran is fully managed, including managing your destination schema in addition to staying ahead of API changes for all connectors.
 This is one of our core philosophies.

 In rest and in transit.
 Learn more here.